 That being said, listen to your body when you do this.
 If you lack balance or feel any pain STOP immediately.
 This goes for any lift but is something you should keep in mind if you are switching things up and doing something you aren’t used to.

-You don’t want to load up your normal squatting weight that you’re used to doing in a raised heel from the get go.
+You don’t want to load up the normal squatting weight that you’re used to doing in a raised heel from the get-go.
 Take your time seeing how things feel and being aware of your form.
 Working out should never be painful, it should always be enjoyable and safe.

 Pros of squatting barefoot:

 - No interference from shoes.

 First off, when you squat barefoot you take away any shoe sole that is between you and the ground.
 If you were previously squatting in running shoes, those squishy soles are no longer impeding your connection to drive from your feet.
 There’s something very freeing about that feeling.

 You don’t have to pay a dime to squat barefoot.
 I’ve only done it a few times, myself.
 Mainly out of curiosity than anything else, but why not?
 If I didn’t have my real squat shoes then I did the next best thing available!

 If your ankle mobility is good then you’re essentially doing a very pure form of squat that would be similar to wearing a flat soled shoe.
 However, if you do not have the mobility for it then it could lead to you leaning on the ball of your foot and not pushing from your heels.
 That could cause you to lose your balance as well, which no one wants to do in a busy gym.
 Make sure you are at least going to parallel when you squat, even if you have to lower the weight you are using.

 - No one wants to smell your feet (seriously)